 Consider Installing a Metal Roof

 One of the most important, yet often overlooked parts of winter preparations for the home is ensuring the roofing system is ready for the freezing temperatures, snow and ice.
-Ensuring the roof is ready for the winter season is critical, because even a small roof problem can become a major wintertime disaster.
+Ensuring the roof is ready for the winter season is critical.
+Even a small roof problem can become a major wintertime disaster.
 While there are many common problems that you can address on your own, hiring a qualified roofing contractor is the best way to ensure a complete inspection of the roof.
 Winter weather can put several stressors on the roofing system.
 If the roof is less-than quality materials or older than 20-years, it has a greater chance of experiencing serious damage during the winter, including possible cave-ins.
 If this is the case and you need a new roof, now is the best time to have it installed.
 In fact, if you are considering a new roof, talk with your roofing contractor about having a metal roofing system installed.
-Not only will a metal roof last for generations to come, but it can also help to significantly lower the cost of heating (and cooling) your home.
-In the meantime, some things you can do to prepare the roof for winter include:
+A metal roof last for generations to come.
+It can also help to significantly lower the cost of heating (and cooling) your home.
+In the meantime, some things you can do to prepare home for winter.

 - Clean the gutters.
 Removing debris from the gutters can drastically reduce the risk of ice dams.
 Ice dams form when snow on the roof goes through several freezing and melting sequences.
 As the snow melts, the water travels and freezes when it reaches the eaves.
 If the roof is not properly vented and the gutters are packed with debris, the ice will build up, causing a dam at the edge.
 Ice dams can lead to extensive damages to the roofing system.